GameStop tumbles, Clover Health rises in 'meme stock' rollercoaster

-Shares of GameStop (GME.N) fell 7.6% and Clover Health Investments (CLOV.O) jumped 5.9% in early deals on Thursday, setting the stage for another rollercoaster session for stocks favored by small-time investors on social media platforms.
+June 10 (Reuters) - Shares of GameStop fell 7.6% and Clover Health Investments jumped 5.9% in early deals on Thursday, setting the stage for another rollercoaster session for stocks favored by small-time investors on social media platforms.

 Its shares were trading at around $279 premarket after closing Wednesday at $302.56, near levels hit in January when the Reddit-driven frenzy sent its stock up 1,600%.

-The rally in heavily shorted U.S. stocks, which has also lifted shares of Medicare-backed insurance seller Clover Health and cinema operator AMC Entertainment (AMC.N), has drawn the attention of the U.S. Securities and Exchange Commission.
+The rally in heavily shorted U.S. stocks, which has also lifted shares of Medicare-backed insurance seller Clover Health and cinema operator AMC Entertainment, has drawn the attention of the U.S. Securities and Exchange Commission.

 GameStop said on Wednesday that the SEC had requested documents and information related to an investigation into that trading.